 Viral respiratory and systemic infections collectively represent the largest infectious disease burden in human history.
 COVID-19 demonstrated at catastrophic scale what had been known for decades: the absence of fast, distributed, affordable viral diagnostic infrastructure is not merely a public health inconvenience — it is an existential vulnerability.

-deaths attributed annually to viral respiratory infections globally — a burden that disproportionately falls on low-resource settings with the weakest diagnostic infrastructure.
+Viral respiratory infections remain one of the largest global causes of death — a burden that disproportionately falls on low-resource settings with the weakest diagnostic infrastructure.

 Our research approach